Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

 We have just enough parameters to allow for the exact customization necessary,

 Here is a breakdown of what each one does:
-- `TextColor` - The button's text color.
+1. `TextColor` - The button's text color.
-- `BackgroundColor` - The button's background color, we will define custom brand colors soon.
+2. `BackgroundColor` - The button's background color, we will define custom brand colors soon.
-- `IconName` - The name of the icon displayed on the button, in this case we are using [FontAwesome](https://fontawesome.com/).
+3. `IconName` - The name of the icon displayed on the button, in this case we are using [FontAwesome](https://fontawesome.com/).
-- `To` - The link where the user is navigated to, will bind to the `href` attribute on a regular link.
+4. `To` - The link where the user is navigated to, will bind to the `href` attribute on a regular link.
-- `ChildContent` - The markup displayed inside the button.
+5. `ChildContent` - The markup displayed inside the button.
 See [blazor-university](https://blazor-university.com/templating-components-with-renderfragements/).
-- `AdditionalAttributes` - Any additional attributes the user passes to the button.
+6. `AdditionalAttributes` - Any additional attributes the user passes to the button.
 Will directly be applied to the underlying button component.
 See [blazor-university](https://blazor-university.com/components/capturing-unexpected-parameters/).

 ---

-## Define the brand colors in `wwwroot/brands.css`
+## Define the brand colors in brands.css
 Here are some colors, you may expand this further as you need

 ```html|Brands